sgoadhouse/msox3000/README.md

 python script.
 Use your favorite web search engine to find out more details.

-Even better, msox3000 will eventually be on PyPi.
-Once it is there, you can simply use the following and the required depedancies should get installed for you:
+Even better, msox3000 is on PyPi.
+So you can simply use the following and the required depedancies should get installed for you: